-All Pollution Incidents are to be immediately notified in accordance with the Pollution Incident Response Process.
-To determine whether material harm to the environment has been caused or threatened, WCPL will immediately notify the incident in accordance with Pollution Incident Response Process in Figure 4 of the PIRMP.
+All Pollution Incidents are to be immediately notified in accordance with the PRIMP.
+To determine whether material harm to the environment has been caused or threatened, WCPL will immediately notify the incident in accordance with Figure 4 within the PRIMP.